For an accessible version or to translate, visit:

 Physical

-- Is a deliberate choice eaten out of awareness of hunger
+- Is a deliberate choice to eat out of awareness of hunger.

-- Is a response to definite need, You will still be hungry if you wait 15minutes
+- Is a response to definite need and you will still be hungry if you wait 15 minutes.

 Psychological